 Beautiful interiors and cool vibes make these coffeehouses some of the most stylish in Denver.

 Supplying some of the choosiest coffee shops with their Denver-roasted beans, Huckleberry now has two shops of its own, both of them off the charts in coolness.
 The Pecos Street location sports a spare, pared-down interior with warm woods, while their newer location is a sleek space next to the lobby the Maven Hotel in downtown's Dairy Block.

-Neighborhoods: Highlands, Downtown
+Neighborhoods: Sunnyside, Downtown

 Glowing white geometric patterns, pale woods and clean lines are fitting for Amethyst, whose motto is “coffee is beautiful.”
 Friendly baristas serve up Denver’s own Commonwealth Coffee, whose roaster Ryan Fisher placed second in the prestigious NYC Coffee Masters Tournament (competing beside Amethyst’s own Elle Taylor).